top of page

 As a result of decades of Louisville Metro Government giving away public dollars, land, and Metro Officer support to corporate developers, gentrification has devastated Black communities in Louisville, KY.
 In neighborhoods like Smoketown and Russell, gentrification has pushed out, destabilized, and disinherited countless deeply rooted working-class and poor Black families.
 That ain’t right!

-In 2016, the city launched the Vision Russell development project, and then in 2018, the Russell Place of Promise development initiative began.
+In 2016, the city launched the Vision Russell development project, and then in 2018, another Russell-based nonprofit development initiative began.
 The impact of these two initiatives using public assets and resources to build market-rate development in Russell neighborhood(1) has been dire.
 We lost so many of our neighbors as a result.
 According to the US Census, between 2010 and 2020 Russell Neighborhood lost about 2,450 Black residents while its white population rapidly increased(2).
 We don’t know where these families have gone, but we know that a 2016 study found that a $100 increase in median rent is associated with a 15% increase in homelessness in urban areas(3).

 These nonprofit and for-profit corporate developers feeding off our public assets have not built housing that we can afford.
 Instead, they have taken our resources and built properties that are driving up the cost of living in our communities.
 That ain’t right!
 Single mothers and our elders have been hit the hardest and rents are still skyrocketing.
 What do we want?
 We want Louisville Metro Government to actually do what it has been saying it will do.
 We need our policymakers to pass the Historically Black Neighborhood Ordinance!